What is the cost of probate?

 Percentage and hourly rates combined

 Probate brokers will use a panel of solicitors this means they have the resources to make a reasonable estimate at how much work is involved in administering an estate and will charge according to a fixed rate fee.
 Some use the estimated amount of hours work; others will work on the volume of assets making it hard to work out an average.
 Having a fixed rate fee means you will know the cost of the probate work at the beginning of the process and once a price is agreed upon it will not change unless the work involved changes.

 In most cases, fixed-rate fees work out as the best value for money and provide the comfort of knowing you won’t be hit with a huge bill at the end of the process.

 Banks come out as the most expensive option.
-Banks will usually pass the work onto an independent probate provider that will charge at a percentage of the estate.
+Banks will usually pass the work onto an independent probate provider that will charge a percentage of the estate.
 On average banks charge between 4-5% but there have been, in some rare cases, families charged as much as 10%.
-Therefore on an estate consisting of 1 house and 1 bank account worth in total £300,000 charged at 4% would mean fees of £12,000.
+Therefore, on an estate consisting of 1 house and 1 bank account worth in total £300,000 charged at 4% would mean fees of £12,000.

 Estate administration specialists

 Estate administration specialists offer the same services as a solicitor but in most cases are not solicitors themselves and therefore cannot be regulated like a solicitor would be.
 For this reason, it is hard to work out an average rate as they don’t have to follow any guidelines and can charge any amount they decide.

-The best way to ensure you get the best deal is to shop around and get a lot of quotes.
+The best way to ensure you get the best deal is to shop around and get a lot of quotes and compare probate fees.
 Make sure you understand the differences in how the charges are worked out.
 From there you can make a reasonable decision on the most competitive price.
 Read our Top Ten Tips to reduce probate fees.